 The causal model accounts for forecasting based on controllable (marketing, price, sales, location etc) and uncontrollable factors (weather, politics, competitors, seasonality etc)

-The importance of product demand forecasting is very high for the retail business.
+The importance of product demand forecast is very high for the retail business.
 Organizations can reduce the risk and make informed decisions by making an accurate forecast of product demand.

-If you are new to product demand forecasting, you should establish a baseline for data.
+If you are new to forecasting the demand, you should establish a baseline for data.
 The simplest way is to pull in the sales from previous years and plan your sales by day.
 It is also important to understand the customer and their shopping techniques with predictive data analysis.

 Looking for a product demand forecasting solution?
 Get in touch with us at [email protected]